Artifact (video game): Release

 Artifact entered closed beta in early 2018, with numerous gaming industry members and professional card game players invited to test it.
 It was publicly playable for the first time at PAX West 2018, with a tournament hosted and all attendees receiving signed artwork prints and product keys for two free copies of the game.
 A beta for the PC version was released a week before the official launch, with attendees of The International 2018 Dota 2 tournament and its showing at PAX West given access to it.

 Artifact was released for Windows, macOS and Linux on November 28, 2018, and was planned for Android and iOS devices in 2019.
 To help promote the game, a 128-player tournament featuring a US$10,000 prize pool was held on November 10–11, 2018.
 In addition, two webcomics by Valve were released to coincide with the game's launch.
 All owners of the game were given a redeemable token worth a free month of "Dota Plus", Dota 2's battle pass feature.

 Artifact 2.0

 In 2020, following a lack of player interest, Newell told Edge that Valve had begun reworking Artifact as a new game, Artifact 2.0.
 The primary change was to eliminate card purchases and make all three lanes visible at the same time.
 The game would also include a single-player campaign.
 A closed beta started in March 2020.
 That month, Garfield and another Magic: The Gathering designer, Skaff Elias, among other contractors and employees, were laid off from Valve.

 In March 2021, Valve announced that it had halted development of Artifact 2.0., saying they had not attracted enough players to justify further work.
-They made both Artifact games, renamed Artifact Classic and Artifact Foundry, free to play.
+They made both Artifact games, renamed Artifact Classic and Artifact Foundry, completely free.